 Teachers will use Lockdown Browser for online tests and for those tests that are completed at home, to ensure that no one cheats by using the internet to look up answers while taking the test.
 Once you are using Lockdown Browser, you are unable to access the internet unless you leave the session before completing the test which is not allowed.
 Lockdown does require students to install the software.
-It does not work on standard browsers including IE, Firefox or Safari.
-For installation, demos and tutorials on how it works, click here.
+It does not work on standard browsers including IE, Firefox, or Safari.
+Check out the installation, demos and tutorials on how it works.

 When taking a test in Blackboard, even without Lockdown, be careful not to accidentally use two fingers across the Mac trackpad as it will send you to the previous page and automatically submits your progress as is.
 I was fortunate in that I was on the second to last question so I could not take the last two questions.
 Errors can happen and some professors will not budge as students are expected to know how Blackboard and Lockdown work.
 There may be some issues in the Blackboard Learn System at UM.
 UM does monitor any problems so make sure you check those issues first by subscribing to their mailing list.